austinhutchen/webCam/README.md

   <li>
 <h2>

-  Input your firebase credentials into /environments/environment.ts, and then run <code>firebase init </code>.
+  Input your firebase credentials into a NEW FILE in /environments using <code> touch /environments/environment.ts </code>, and then run <code>firebase init </code>.
 Choose realtime database and storage options, and ensure you have a google storage bucket set on your project through your cloud console.Then, run <code>firebase deploy </code>, followed by <code>ng serve --ssl </code>. the --ssl flag is needed for webcam capture compatbility across all browsers.

 </h2>